Bucks sizzle from 3-point range to blast Blazers 134-106

 MILWAUKEE (AP) — Jrue Holiday scored 22 points, Bobby Portis added 21 and the Milwaukee Bucks snapped a two-game skid by trouncing the Portland Trail Blazers 134-106 on Monday night.

-The Bucks (12-8) pulled ahead for good midway through the first quarter and led by as many as 39 points early in the fourth before coasting down the stretch with their top players on the bench.
-The Bucks went 21 of 42 from 3-point range and shot 55.2% overall
+The Bucks pulled ahead for good midway through the first quarter and led by as many as 39 points early in the fourth period.

+“Obviously we really, really needed this win really, really bad,” Portis said.
+“We didn’t want to drop three in a row.
+Us getting this win tonight was big.”

+Milwaukee went 21 of 42 from 3-point range and shot 55.2% overall.
+That represented a reversal of fortune for the Bucks, who had been lit up from long range during their three-game road trip.

 Holiday shot 10 of 14 and had seven rebounds and six assists.
 Portis shot 9 of 13 and had eight rebounds.